These tasteful co-living spaces are just the thing for you if you're looking for independent living with a social network right at your doorstep.

 ST Signature, various locations including Tanjong Pagar and Chinatown.

 Dream of living right in the middle of the shopping district?
 CP Residences has branched out to include multiple rooms across various high-profile buildings, but its flagship rooms are still the ones at Centrepoint Apartment on Orchard Road – these let you immerse yourself completely in the heart of the city.
 Its co-working space, 10 desks at Cuppage Plaza, is free for residents to access.
 Located opposite the apartments, it’s just enough distance from the bed to really get some work done – who says you can’t eat, shop, work and party all in one day?

 CP Residences, various locations including The Centrepoint, Marina Bay Sands and Resorts World Sentosa.

-This locally-run serviced residence brand has launched luxury co-living options (for three-month stays) in its heritage shophouse spaces.
+This locally-run serviced residence brand has launched luxury co-living spaces at its heritage shophouses in Singapore.
 If you love immersing yourself in local culture and you’re one to photograph quaint architectural structures, this could be the perfect residence for you.

 For career-focused urbanites, Easycity offers the most practical choice.
 Its fuss-free management, unobtrusive furnishing and access to devices like scanners and printers means that you can focus completely on your upcoming presentation or report from the comfort of your room.
 A no-frills co-living space, it immerses you in the company of other ambitious working professionals and zealous entrepreneurs from various backgrounds.
 Who knows, they might be just the connection you need for the next step in your business!